opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (16) The Court will consider, at each Civil Simplified CC, all available options in the case jointly with the parties.
 Accordingly, at any Civil Simplified CC where the attendance of parties is required, the solicitor in charge of the case for that party (ie, the solicitor who has actual conduct of the case for that party and who is familiar with it) shall attend the Civil Simplified CC.
 Solicitors for both parties shall attend the Civil Simplified CC.

-(17) If judgment is entered on liability for damages to be assessed, an Assessment of damages Case Conference will be fixed around 7 weeks after the date judgment is entered.
+(17) If judgment is entered on liability for damages to be assessed, an Assessment of Damages CC will be fixed around 7 weeks after the date judgment is entered.
 A CC Notice will be issued to the claimant and any party against whom judgment on liability has been entered (if that party has filed a notice of intention to contest) notifying parties of the date of the CC, and directing parties to file the necessary documents and take the necessary steps within a prescribed time for directions to be given to move the matter towards settlement or an Assessment of Damages hearing.

 ## 37. General Process